 After a while, you feel empty and alone because everyone has gone to sleep, and there isn’t anything new being posted, and certainly no one is commenting or liking your posts anymore.

-If it doesn’t get likes anymore, it will disappear from everyone’s newsfeed, becoming nothing but an electronic memory.
+If it doesn’t get likes, it will disappear from everyone’s newsfeed, becoming an electronic memory.

 You become more reliant on social media than on any real social situation in your social life.
 We thought social media was as good as a real-life community.